alexandregama/mastering-jackson/README.md

 }
 ```

 Notice that the **raw value** was kept as the **original value**.
-Keep in mind that this annotation could generate an invalid JSON
+Keep in mind that this annotation could generate an invalid JSON, because it will keep the original content, that could have a not valid JSON.

-## 8 - Serializing The Entire Object with a Custom Value with Jackson
+## 9 - Serializing The Entire JSON Object with a Custom Value with Jackson

 Sometimes we have the following challenge:

-> The object being serialized by Jackson should generate a **custom JSON**, defined previously
+> The object being serialized by Jackson should generate a **custom JSON**, defined **previously**

 To get this challenge clear, let's start by creating a **Customer** class: